webforj/webforj-documentation/docs/components/navigator.md

 ## Pagination

-The `Navigator` component is closely linked with the `Paginator` model class.
+The `Navigator` component is closely linked with the `Paginator` model class, calculates pagination metadata such as total number of pages, start/end indices of items on the current page, and an array of page numbers for navigation.

 While not overtly necessary, utilizing the `Paginator` enables the logic behind navigation.

-This class calculates pagination metadata such as total number of pages, start/end indices of items on the current page, and an array of page numbers for navigation.

 When integrating with a `Paginator`, the navigator responds to any changes within the `Paginator`. `Navigator` objects have access to a built-in `Paginator` through use of the `getPaginator()` method.
 It can also accept a `Paginator` instance via the `setPaginator()` method, or utilization of one of the applicable constructors.

+This section includes practical code snippets to illustrate how this integration works in practice.

 ### Items